shaniyafernando/Document-AI/README.md

-# Document-AI
+# Document-AI - Laravel + React (Inertia)
-Build a form via a scanned image using Document AI
+Build a form via a scanned image using Document AI.